 Descending.
 16th May 2022

 I had discovered that mandatory therapy doesn't end until we have done at least 50 hours of placement and we have a letter from our therapist passing us as stable (!)
-And then more forms to highlight our areas for development, and listing what CPD we are planning on taking.
+And also to have filled out more forms to highlight our areas for development, and then also listing what CPD we are planning on taking.
 In other words, I need not have given him a date to end therapy.

 I write my own transcripts..